2005 Women's EuroHockey Nations Championship

 The 2005 Women's EuroHockey Nations Championship was the 7th edition of the women's field hockey championship organised by the European Hockey Federation.
-It was held from the 14th until the 20th of August 2005 in Dublin, Ireland.
+It was held from 14 to 20 August 2005 in Dublin, Ireland.

 Qualified teams

 Format

-The eight teams were be split into two groups of four teams.
+The eight teams were split into two groups of four teams.
 The top two teams advanced to the semifinals in order to determine the winner in a knockout system.
 The bottom two teams played in a new group with the teams they did not play against in the group stage.
 The last two teams were relegated to the EuroHockey Nations Challenge.

 Results

 All times were local (UTC+0).